API Reference

 • calculation_detailsobject

-Details about the calculation, such as confidence.
+Details about the calculation, such as recommendation for a human review.

 • source_trailarray of Source Data Point